 - decrease uric acid levels in the body

 - lower the risk of heart disease

-Anyone who smokes should also ask their doctor to help them with a plan to quit.
+Anyone who smokes should also ask a doctor to help them with a plan to quit.

 Gout is a painful condition that can worsen with certain foods.

-Combining medical treatment with a healthful, low purine diet can help manage symptoms by reducing the levels of uric acid in the body.
+Combining medical treatment with a healthy, low-purine diet can help manage the symptoms by reducing uric acid levels.